Anaesthetist (Cardiac Surgery or Cardiovascular Dept.)

 - experience in the Cardiac Surgery or Cardiovascular Department (Operating Theatres, Cardiac ICU, Cath Lab…).

-For this role, EMERGENCY is also seeking resident physicians.
+For this role, EMERGENCY is also seeking neo specialist physicians and resident physicians.

 6 months overseas stay including a period of leave to be taken at the end of the mission in agreement with the coordinator.
 Shorter missions may only be considered for specific needs as defined by the organisation.